 - Wireframes and design prototypes.
 Wireframes are necessary to show the layout of the app UI, the interaction between its elements, and the user experience that is expected to be achieved.

 - Project plan with sprints and functional components to be delivered at the end of each sprint.
 The project plan allows for monitoring the development progress and quickly responding to any changes en route.

 - Technology stack.
-The type of the VR app calls for the necessary tools that are to be used by the development team.
+The type of VR app calls for the necessary tools that are to be used by the development team.

 Selection of the VR platform and content

 The type of the VR application requires, on the one hand, the specific equipment that will be used to view and use it, and, on the other hand, the content that will be included in the creation of the application.